FertwBr/boxIdea/README.md

-# BoxIdea
+## BoxIdea - v1.1.0

 ## Description

-**BoxIdea** is a collaborative system where employees can submit their ideas related to the work environment.
-The submitted information is stored in a database, allowing other users to consult these ideas, fostering an environment of innovation and knowledge sharing.
+**BoxIdea** is a collaborative platform that empowers employees to submit innovative ideas related to their work environment.
+It facilitates idea sharing, fosters a culture of innovation, and promotes knowledge exchange within organizations.

 ## Features

-- **Idea Submission**: Users can submit their ideas, including title, detailed description, and name (optional).
+- **Idea Submission:**  Users can submit their ideas with title, detailed description, and optional author's name.
-- **Idea Search**: Users can search for ideas based on keywords in the title and description.
+- **Idea Search:**  Powerful search functionality allows users to find ideas based on keywords in the title and description.
-- **Idea Viewing**: Users can view ideas, including title, author's name, and description.
+- **Idea Viewing:**  Users can view ideas in detail, including the title, author's name (if provided), and a comprehensive description.
+- **Idea Filtering:**  Users can now refine their search results by applying filters related to various themes, such as "Creativity," "Innovation," "Productivity," "Technology," "Marketing," and "Design."
+This allows for focused exploration of ideas based on specific areas of interest.

 ## Demo